 My fascination with festivals has seen me travel to some amazing places around the world.
 Last year I was fortunate enough to tick off one of the largest food fights in the world – La Tomatina in Buñol, Spain.
 While this took some preparation it pales in comparison to what is required for our upcoming adventure in just over a week.

-A week-long festival in the middle of the desert you say – sounds interesting enough to grab you attention doesn’t it.
+A week-long festival in the middle of the desert you say – sounds interesting enough to grab your attention doesn’t it?
 Well, let me tell you this is no ordinary festival… this is Burning Man.

 How many of you have waited in line for hours/days to secure a ticket to see your favorite band’s concert?
 Nowadays the line has been replaced with sitting in front of your computer, vigorously pressing the refresh button while praying to the interweb gods that the server doesn’t crash.
 This mad ‘bum rush’ for tickets often occurs at the most inconvenient of times too.

-This initial Holiday Sale ran from the 20th December 2012, almost two months prior to the Individual Sale release.
-My guess is that this was probably targeted towards people who were unable to secure a ticket last year.
+This initial Holiday Sale ran from the 20th of December 2012, almost two months prior to the Individual Sale release.
+My guess is that this was probably targeted toward people who were unable to secure a ticket last year.